SimplexCC/sell-docs/source/includes/reference/_receive-crypto.md

-# check-crypto #
+# receive-crypto #

-A request from Simplex to you, asking that you run your internal AML/regulatory/otherwise checks before accepting cryptocurrency from an end-user.
+A request from Simplex to you, asking that you run your internal AML, regulatory other checks before accepting cryptocurrency from an end-user.

-The cryptocurrency may or may not already be in the destination address; you should monitor the blockchain for transactions with the specified destination address (which, again, may have happened in the past as far as your code is concerned).
-Once you detect the blockchain transaction that transfers cryptocurrency to the specified destination crypto address you may wish to run your own checks on that blockchain transaction.
+The cryptocurrency may or may not already be in the destination address; you should monitor the blockchain for a transaction with the specified destination address (a transaction which, as mentioned, may have already happened).
+Once you detect that blockchain transaction you may wish to run your own checks.
+We call such checks a "crypto-check" process.

-Your response includes an identifier for this "crypto check" process which Simplex can use to query you about its status.
+Your response includes an identifier for the crypto-check process, which Simplex can use to query you about its status.
+Your response also includes the actual amount you received.

-The result of a wcrypto check can be:
+The result of a crypto-check can be:

-`"accept"` : you received the cryptocurrency and all your checks passed.
-You are fine with keeping this cryptocurrency, subject to Simplex providing an approriate quote that was previously received from you.
+`"accept"` : you received the cryptocurrency, all your checks pass, and you wish to keep the cryptocurrency.
+This will become a settlement item between Simplex and you, based on the quote supplied and the actual amount received.

-`"reject"` : you received the cryptocurrency but cannot keep it due to it violating your AML or other regulatory policies.
-Simplex will proceed with a refund process, and you can expect a subsequent `send-crypto` request, specifying the crypto address to which you are to return the cryptocurrency (which may be different from the one it was sent from).
+`"reject"` : you received the cryptocurrency but cannot complete the transaction for various reason, which you specify.
+For some reasons Simplex may have a "fix" (e.g. an expired quote can fixed by getting a new quote from you and getting the end-user's approval for the new quote), in which cases Simplex will send another `receive-crypto`.
+If Simplex does not have such a "fix" it will initiate a refund process (and ask you to `send-crypto`) and decline the transaction.

+Unless you reply with an explicit `"accept"` to a crypto-check no settlement items will be created, and naturally you may not liquidate the received cryptocurrency.

 ## Synopsis ##

-API name: **`check-crypto`**
+API name: **`receive-crypto`**
 Direction: **Simplex &rarr; You**

 ## Parameters ##